Welcome to our website.

-We are SOS- Survivors of Stroke, and our main aim is to help and inspire other stroke survivors, we also want to raise awareness that strokes can happen to the younger generation, and also educate and inform everyone on strokes.
+We are SOS – Survivors of Stroke, our main aim is to help and inspire other stroke survivors as best we can.
+Throughout the use of social media, we plan to raise awareness and to make everybody aware that strokes can happen regardless of whether you’re young or elderly, using the hashtag #StrokeHasNoAgeLimit.

-SOS is made up of two stroke survivors, Ashley (24) and Lee (31), both are extremely determined individuals and want to prove that stroke can be beaten.
+SOS is made up of two stroke survivors, Ashley (24) and Lee (31), both are extremely determined individuals and want to prove that stroke doesn’t always get the best of you.

 Ashley then spent three weeks in the Queens Medical Centre hospital in Nottingham, suffering from the worst migraines and pain imaginable, whilst also trying to come to terms with what had happened to him at such a young age.
 After leaving hospital the recovery journey began almost straight away, as Ashley was always of the mindset you can always achieve anything if you put your mind to it and never give up.